Ricky and the Green Cowboy Boots

 Eleven on Sunday morning and Ricky is not feeling too well.
 The truth is he is a disgrace.
 After pledging to be abstemious for a while, last night was Eddie’s stag night and of course things got out of hand.
 Eddie Bloomfield is a popular chap and his intended, the very lovely Janie Klonk, who by the way could not wait to gain the Bloomfield surname, was perfectly suited to someone as nice as Eddie.
 Being so popular the stag night venue was packed with every friend and family member you could name.
 The beer was free flowing and copious amounts had been funded by Eddie’s uncle who was single and bursting for the opportunity to indulge his only nephew.
 A combination that was impossible for Ricky to resist.

-Anyway, as expected Ricky had absorbed more than his fair share, so much so his drinking fraternity had reinstated his nickname, Sponge, that had been suspended due to his recent moderation.
+Anyway as expected Ricky had absorbed more than his fair share, so much so his drinking fraternity had reinstated his nickname, Sponge, that had been relaxed due to his recent moderation.
 The result.
 At two in the morning he flung himself on his bed, ignored the rapidly spinning ceiling and comatose into oblivion without removing any clothing or other items, not knowing or caring how he had arrived home.
 He woke with a thirst to drain a waterhole, head that had been thumped by a baseball bat and a stomach gurgling and almost out of control.
 He got up, went to the kitchen with a most unusual gait and feeling of insecurity in his momentum.

 He had gone out at six to meet Patrick and Mike for a couple of aperitifs so to speak.
 Slammed the front door wearing his new red baseball boots that rubbed, jeans, black tee shirt and black leather bomber jacket.
-He was walking, not intending to drink much, but to be safe, just in case, wanted to eliminate the temptation to drive home in a hopeless condition.
+He was walking, not intending to drink much, but to be safe, just in case, he wanted to eliminate the temptation to drive home in a hopeless condition.
 The Fox was about a twenty minute walk so he stepped up the pace and headed down his street.

 The red, twenty five year old rust bucket pulled up next to him.